Norwegian School of Economics

 The Norwegian School of Economics (Norges Handelshøyskole) or NHH is a business school situated in Bergen, Norway.
 It was founded in 1936 as Norway's first business school and is the leading teaching and research institution in Norway for the fields of management and business administration.

 Admission to NHH is the most selective in the field of business administration in Norway and among the most selective of all study programs offered in Norway.
 The sole NHH undergraduate program consistently ranks among the most popular first choice for students applying for undergraduate study in Norway.
 In 2020, NHH was the most popular first choice of all undergraduate programs in Norway, with more than 2,100 first choice applications, and more than 5,000 in total, for 500 places.

 The school participates in exchange programs with more than 170 foreign business schools and universities in over 50 countries, and around 40 percent of the school's students spend at least one semester on exchange.
-The school is a member of CEMS (The Global Alliance for Management Education) and the Partnership in International Management (PIM) network.
+The school is a member of CEMS (The Global Alliance in Management Education) and the Partnership in International Management (PIM) network.
 It is accredited by EQUIS, AMBA and AACSB.